Skip to main content

 Human Resources

-Driving, providing security, assistance or information, maintaining, repairing, cleaning, but also welding, sewing, painting, recruiting, training, drawing, writing...
-STIB employs more than 10,000 people in over 300 different professions.
-Each and every one of them is proud to enable more than a million travellers to get around Brussels in a sustainable way every day.
+Driving, securing, accompanying, informing, maintaining, repairing, cleaning, but also welding, sewing, painting, recruiting, training, drawing, writing...
+More than 300 different professions keep the STIB network running.
+The employees who carry out these jobs are proud to enable more than a million travellers to get around Brussels in a sustainable way every day.

 *